Skip to content

 Article V – Meetings

-Section A: A convention of the Young Farmer and Agribusiness Association shall be held annually at a time and place to be determined by the State Executive Committee.
+Section A: A convention of the Farmer and Agribusiness Association shall be held annually at a time and place to be determined by the State Executive Committee.

 Section B: Two delegates from each chapter in good standing shall be elected annually from the active membership to represent the chapter at the State Convention.